 The deadline for scholarship applications for 2016 entry is 30 June 2016.
 Decisions are made in the first 2 weeks of July and communicated to applicants by the end of July.

-We will use information you supply in the University MSc application process on your educational background, your personal statement, and the two academic references, and supplement this with:
+We will use information you supply in the University MSc application process and supplement this with:

 - Explain how your attainment of this MSc will benefit your career (250 words)